bugsnag/depercolator/README.md

 ## Options
 - `-o, --output [filepath]`: Change path of resulting file (defaults to same path as original with a different extension)
 - `-e, --eslint-fix`: Perform eslint --fix on resulting file (requires that eslint be present)
+- `--skip-prettier`: Do not reformat the file with prettier (default is false)

 ## Decaffeinate options